Skip to content

 Offset right - the right offset when using any placement except Absolute

-Additional to configuring the grid itself, each row can be individually configured by selecting it in the Layers area:
+Each cell can be configured individually by selecting it in the canvas or in the Layers panel.

-Background color - the background color of the row.
+Background color - the background color of the cell.
 A hex value can be input in one the formats:

 • #RRGGBB